 The grounds of the Barony Castle Hotel might appear like those of any other grand country house.
 But take a closer look at the collection of lichen and moss-covered boulders in a field and discover something special – a huge terrain relief map of Scotland, the largest of its kind in the world.
 The story of how it came to be is a moving one.
 During World War II, Jan Tomasik, a Polish sergeant with the armoured division, was stationed nearby to help defend the country.
 At the end of the war, Tomasik bought Barony Castle and turned it into a hotel.
 Interested in topography, Tomasik wanted to express his thanks to his adopted country in the best way he knew how.
 Thus, the Map of Scotland, or ‘The Great Polish Map of Scotland’ as it is known, was born.
 Restored in 2010, the map is epic in scale, measuring over 160 feet by 130 feet, and remains a remarkably accurate model of the Scottish landscape.

-Discover more about Scotland’s Year of Stories 2022 and more places you can explore in South Scotland.
+Discover more places you can explore in South Scotland.
 Explore Green Tourism awarded properties in the Scottish Borders and Dumfries & Galloway, or check out these 18 ideas for great places to stay when touring South Scotland.